mattermost/docs/source/manage/code-signing-custom-builds.rst

 .. important::

-  Code signing helps reduce security warnings from operating systems and ensures smoother, more trustworthy installations.
   Make sure to follow each operating system's guidelines and best practices for signing applications.

 Prerequisites
 -------------